 Friday Night at the Museum

-Alton Museum of History & Art's October 11th, 2013 "Friday Night at the Museum" is from 6:30 p.m. - 8:30 p.m.
-Deborah Heal, author, presents her new book from her trilogy "Every Hill and Mountain".
+Alton Museum of History & Art's October 12, 2012 "Friday Night at the Museum" features Dr. Norman Showers.
+Showers will present a program and video "The Alaska Highways."

-The books are a combination of southern Illinois history and modern technology, part Christian historical fiction and part sci-fi because of the virtual time travel.
-Her books are for sale in the museum gift shop.
+The Alaska Highway was constructed during World War 11 for the purpose of connecting to the adjacent boundary of the U. S. to Alaska through Canada.
+It begins at the junction with several Canadian highways in Dawson Creek, British Columbia and runs to Delta Junction, Alaska via Whitehorse, Yukon.
+Competed in 1942 at a length of approximately 1,700 miles, as of 2012 it was

+1,387 miles long.
+The difference in distance is due to constant reconstruction of the highway, which has rerouted and straightened out numerous sections.
+The highway was opened to the public in 1948.
+Legendary over many decades for being a rough, challenging drive, the highway is now

 Get The Latest News!